OVERVIEW

 -

-Solar modules are commonly mistaken to create glare; however, light is absorbed by the module opposed to reflected.
-A glint and glare analysis will be complete if deemed necessary by NAVCanada and/or Alberta Transportation.
+Solar modules are commonly mistaken to create glare; however, light is absorbed by the module instead of reflected.
+A glint and glare analysis will be complete to ensure no impacts.

 2021

-The first half of 2021 will be spent undergoing consultation and notification with stakeholders within 800m of the Project as well as addressing concerns from the greater Parkland County community.
+The first half of 2021 will be spent undergoing consultation and notification with stakeholders within 800m of the Project as well as addressing concerns from the greater Leduc County community.
+Field studies and solar array design will be performed concurrently.

 2022

-VGI will complete professional third-party studies to evaluate potential impacts as described within the Impact Management section of this information package.
-All findings will be shared with the public as part of our Alberta Utility Commission (AUC) application for regulatory approval in Q2 of 2022.
+Prior to 2022, VGI will complete professional third-party studies to evaluate potential impacts as described within the Impact Management section of this information package.
+All findings will be shared through the project website an included as part of our Alberta Utility Commission (AUC) application for regulatory approval.

 2023

-Upon Municipal, Provincial, and electrical regulatory approvals, VGI plans to construct the facilities beginning spring of 2023, pending seasonal conditions at time of approval.
-The project will be commercially operating by Q3 of 2023.
+Upon Municipal, Provincial, and electrical regulatory approvals VGI plans to construct the facilities beginning spring of 2023, pending seasonal conditions at time of approval.
+The Creekside Solar project will be commercially operating by Q3 2023.

 * Timelines are dependent on many factors and may be extended or accelerated as deemed necessary.